TotalityWorks/wpgravitybundle/README.md

 If you enjoy using WPGravityBundle and want to say thank you, you can buy me a coffee:
 <a href="https://www.buymeacoffee.com/mosesintech" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;"></a>

-## I'm also currently looking for work!

-I am a React programmer through and through.
-I have been working with WordPress for 13 years, and React/Node for 4.
-Headless WordPress is definitely a passion of mine, and I would love the opportunity to help your team with their headless projects.
-You can find me at moses@totalityworks.com!